 How to Use CBD Cooling Gel

 For best results in learning how to use CBD cooling gel, apply day or night, as needed.
-We recommend using it anywhere you want a cooling effect on your body (avoid contact with eyes).
+We recommend using it anywhere you want a revitalizing effect on your body (avoid contact with eyes).

 We’re dedicated to our mission of improving lives daily, and our high-quality botanical blends help bring you the goodness of Mother Nature in terms of CBD Roll-Ons as well.
 Our roll-ons, available in Peppermint and Lavender, feature an essential aromatherapy blend designed to help support whatever the day throws your way.

-Formulated with peppermint oil, menthol, eucalyptus oil, rosemary oil, and full-spectrum hemp extract, our CBD Peppermint Roll-On is ideal for small areas like the temples, forehead, or wrists.
+Formulated with skin-nourishing peppermint oil, menthol, eucalyptus oil, rosemary oil, and full-spectrum hemp extract, our CBD Peppermint Roll-On is ideal for small areas like the temples, forehead, or wrists.

 How to Use CBD Roll-Ons

 Like most topical products, learning how to use CBD roll-ons is a very simple addition to your routine.
-Apply or “roll on” day or night, as needed, targeting any desired areas, and avoid eye contact.
+Apply or “roll-on” day or night, as needed, targeting any desired areas, and avoid eye contact.
 That’s it.

 Where to Buy CBD Topicals